TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 In design review, the point of the exercise is getting the design right and eventually building whatever you’ve designed.
 The interactive experience is a tool to help improve the design.
 You can’t adjust the design to make the experience work.
 The design is changing all the time.
 There’s no time to tweak the model to get acceptable performance.
 The content is not built with the interactive experience in mind.

 Whatever we do to prepare the data has to be completely automatic, with no user intervention.
 We have to support all the different types of source CAD format that our users work with.
 We have to support a workflow where the source models are changing frequently.
 That means minimizing the turn around time to update to the latest models.
-We need to make sure that any additional metadata the user creates to support the design review process, still makes sense as the underlying models change.
+We need to make sure that any additional metadata the user creates, to support the design review process, still makes sense as the underlying models change.

 ## Three Navisworks File Formats